divechan/docs/docs/concepts/glossary.md

 ## Position

-An instance of liquidity defined by upper and lower tick.
-And the amount of liquidity contained therein.
+An instance of liquidity defined by upper and lower tick and the amount of liquidity contained therein.

 ## Price Impact